 Proactive Engagement and Follower Growth

 Despite the quality of your content or how well-optimized your Twitter profile is, the success of your brand’s social presence on the platform is in large part dictated by the number of followers you have to see and engage with your content.
-Building a following will maximize your brand’s visibility and ultimately support your business objectives, whether you’re looking to connect with consumers, potential influence-marketers.
+The next step in our Twitter guide is building a following that will maximize your brand’s visibility and ultimately support your business objectives, whether you’re looking to connect with consumers, potential influence-marketers.

 Start by reaching out to your brand’s target audience and relevant industry influencers who can help to expand your following.
 This might include those interested in similar products, services, or with a general interest in a lifestyle that emulates a brand’s mission.